 If the dietary approach is not possible, protein supplements come in many forms, including shakes and bars.
-Many of these supplements are available to purchase online.

 For muscle growth, a person needs to consume more than the recommended daily amount of dietary protein.
 The target amount is unclear, but research suggests that consuming more than 1.6 grams (g) of protein per kilogram of bodyweight daily is unlikely to have further benefits.